cotodevel/snemulds/README.md

 Screen Sync (Vblank Enabled / Vblank Disabled):
 	- If the game is running too fast, enable Vblank.
 Some specific games will need Vblank disabled.
+	Vblank fast forces the emulator to draw a whole frame, preventing frameskips, but won't slow down to sync to NDS Vblank interrupts. (fixes TWL mode to match NTR mode rendering speed)
+	Vblank full forces the emulator + NDS Vblank interrupt to draw a whole frame, preventing frameskips.
+Cause massive slowdown, even more in TWL mode due to ARM9i Vblank bug, but required for some games.

+	Recommended setting is Vblank fast to get a smooth framerate while fast rendering.

 TWL Mode:
 	-SnemulDS TWL mode has extended memory (16MB), so hacks like Megaman X3 Zero Project are supported and known to work.
 (TGDS1.65 branch)
 	-Donkey Kong Country 3 is playable until the end using SnemulDS TWL mode, but beware, save often as the game tends to crash sometimes.